Qabel/qabel.github.io/Components-Storage.md

 # The storage component
 ## Abstract
 The storage component is a core component of Qabel.
-It provides the functionalities for storing, sharing and synchronizing files between different devices and clients.
-This includes:
+It provides the functionalities for:

 * writing to Qabel Storage Volume
 * reading from Qabel Storage Volume